What is Modern Method of Auction?

 The security offered through a modern auction sale is backed by much of the legal work being completed prior to the auction.

-More Work Required Compared to a Standard Estate Agency Sale (With Shorter Timeframes for Viewings, Handling Prospective Buyer Enquiries and Preparing for Auction)
+Modern Auctions Require More Work Compared to a Standard Estate Agency Sale (With Shorter Timeframes for Viewings, Handling Prospective Buyer Enquiries and Preparation)

 The auctioneer often has to double down on the amount of work required and liaise with conveyancers to ensure the legal pack is prepared correctly.